Our training is where art meets science

 The evidence base supporting Forest Bathing and Forest Therapy has been growing over the past 20 years.
 To date, the majority of the research has been carried out in Japan and Korea.
 However, international research is emerging.
 FTI uses implementation science to implement research into practice.
 The training is a combination of the latest research on forests and human health, international nature connection practices, science, and ancient wisdom traditions.

 To date, there has been an absence of evaluations on the effect of Forest Therapy for specific populations.
-FTI hope to rectify this by encouraging and supporting research projects based on the EFTI 5x5 Forest Therapy model in different countries.
+FTI hopes to rectify this by encouraging and supporting research projects based on the FTI 5x5 Forest Therapy Model in different countries.

 The acknowledgement of the health benefits of spending time in nature is not new.
 Before the birth of modern medicine, people turned to nature for health and healing, from spending time in natural spas to soothe nerves, to outdoor sanatoriums for tuberculosis.
 As urbanisation increases and people spend more time indoors, the need for greater contact with nature will increase.
-With the rise of technostress, FTI hope people will ‘swap screen time for greentime’.
+With the rise of technostress, FTI hopes people will "swap screen time for greentime".

 Forests are known as restorative environments.
 They offer opportunities to benefit health through engaging in physical activity, relaxing and socialising in nature.
 Forest Medicine was coined in Japan; the concept focuses on how the specific forest environment can benefit health by inhaling phytoncides (organic compounds found in trees and plants).